 B2C (Business-to-Consumer) marketing refers to the strategies and tactics used by businesses to promote their products or services directly to individual consumers.

-It involves understanding consumer behavior, creating compelling marketing campaigns, and building strong relationships with customers.
+It involves understanding consumer behavior, creating compelling marketing campaigns, and building strong customer relationships.

 Definition